kartoFlane/inteca-eval/README.md

 After the stack has been deployed, the service will be available at `localhost:8080`, or (in case of Docker Toolbox) at `DOCKER_HOST`: `192.168.99.100:8080`.

-#### Note:

-The DB container takes some to initialize, during which the SpringBoot app container will try to connect to the database, fail, and thus crash.
-It will keep restarting and retrying until it succeeds, which on my PC usually takes about 5 minutes from the moment the DB container has been created.

 ### ...each image separately